 SBDDLUTL supports a variety of target SQL databases, including NonStop SQL/MP, NonStop SQL/MX, Oracle, Microsoft SQL Server, IBM Db2®, Oracle MySQL, SAP HANA, and SAP Sybase.
 It is a key utility for customers performing Shadowbase Data Integration replication from NonStop source Enscribe files out to SQL target tables.

 Without SBDDLUTL, the conversion work will have to be done by hand, which is a time consuming and error-prone process.

-The HPE Shadowbase SQL/MP Schema Conversion utility (SBCREATP) converts and maps SQL/MP table schema data structure definitions (rows, columns) into target SQL equivalents (tables, columns), and produces an editable CREATE TABLE statement for the target SQL environment.
+The HPE Shadowbase SQL/MP Schema Conversion utility (SBCREATP) converts and maps SQL/MP table schema data structure definitions (columns, data types) into target SQL equivalents (columns, data types), and produces an editable CREATE TABLE statement for the target SQL environment.

 Without SBCREATP, the conversion work will have to be done by hand, which is a time-consuming and error-prone process.

 HPE Shadowbase UNDO — Selectively undo, or rollback, changes made to a database